scikit-image/skimage-sandbox/README.md

 This will build a new image from the official base Fedora image.
 So it may take a while.

-After a successful build - `docker images` should list out 'docker-skimage' in the list.
+After a successful build - `docker images` should list 'docker-skimage'.

-To start the server, run `python start.py`, it should print the URL of the server Default is 'http://127.0.0.1:5000/'.
+To start the server -> `python start.py`, it should print the URL of the server Default is 'http://127.0.0.1:5000/'.
-Opening this URL in the browser should open a page which says "The server is up!".
+Opening this URL in the browser should open a page with "The server is up!".
 Point to 'http://127.0.0.1:5000/code' to open the interface.

 Some basic logging is enabled.